The pens beat the Habs in the OT, extend the point - The Media Times

 Lehkonen struck again in 3:37 of the second with an uncontested goal, with help from Pittsburgh quarterback Kris Letang.

-Letang – who got a penalty in overtime with the Penguins’ previous game leading to a winning goal from San Jose – got the ball into the corner but let out a poor pass.
+Letang – who received an overtime penalty in the Penguins’ previous game that led to a winning goal from San Jose – got the ball into the corner but missed a poor pass.
 Lehkonen picked it up near the bottom of the left circle, got in and slid the puck inside the post with the short side to make it 2-1.

 Rust tied it at 5:24 of the third.
 He landed a shot from teammate Jack Johnson penetrating behind the net and out the other side.
 With Primetime without position, Rust swept the ball into the bat of Nate Thompson of Montreal for his 17th goal and 34th point in a 27-game season short of injury.

-Lehkonen nearly won the first trick of his hat-trick with a short goal with 7:44 left in the first half, but Murray made a slip, slipping away.
+Lehkonen nearly got his first career hat trick with a short-handed chance with 7:44 left in a takedown, but Murray made a slide, slipping away badly.

 – Starting the media level